OpenSmock/Molecule-Incubator/README.md

 ### Installation

-To install the project on your Pharo image you can just execute the following script:
+To install the project in your Pharo image you can execute the following script:

 ```smalltalk
 Metacello new